timothyrjames/gae-webdev/step02/html_examples.md

 ```

 This will allow our application to send users directly to our static HTML
-content.
+content, so we don't have to modify our URL in the browser to test this HTML.

 You can look at the complete main.py file with this command (make sure your
-current directory is project2):
+current directory is gae-project):

 ```bash
 edit main.py